-Mycophenolate mofetil (brand name CellCept, Imulate, Ceptolate) and mycophenolate sodium (brand name Myfortic) are both converted to mycophenolic acid, which is used to treat immune related diseases such as systemic lupus erythematosus (also known as lupus or SLE), autoimmune vasculitis, inflammatory bowel disease such as Crohn’s disease, and other kidney or skin disorders.
+Mycophenolate mofetil (brand name CellCept, Imulate, Ceptolate) and mycophenolate sodium (brand name Myfortic) are both converted in the body to mycophenolic acid, which is used to treat immune related diseases such as systemic lupus erythematosus (also known as lupus or SLE), autoimmune vasculitis (inflammation of blood vessels), inflammatory bowel disease such as Crohn’s disease, and other kidney or skin disorders.
 It is also used to prevent transplant rejection in people who have received transplanted organs such as kidneys.

 It is an immunosuppressive medicine, which means that it works by reducing the activity of the immune system.
 In kidney disease caused by SLE, this action helps to reduce inflammation in the kidneys and thus reduce protein loss in urine and helps stabilize kidney function.

 Mycophenolate is useful in many autoimmune diseases.
 It does not work straight away.

 Reduced symptoms may be noticed after 4 weeks.
 The effects to delay or prevent damage may take several months.

 Treatment with mycophenolate may be continued indefinitely as long as it is effective and as long as no serious side effects occur.

 If you stop mycophenolate treatment for more than a few weeks, there is a risk that your condition may worsen.
 Continue with your treatment unless advised by your doctor or unless side effects develop.

 Other medicines may be given to improve your symptoms while waiting for this medicine to work.